Markets

 The USD to SGD forecast for 2026 points to a broadly stable but slightly softer US dollar against the Singapore dollar, with projections clustering between 1.24 and 1.32.
 Early-2026 estimates from Credit Agricole and MUFG sit near 1.31, while DBS consistently projects a stronger SGD, reaching 1.24 by September.
 The dispersion reflects diverging views on US rate normalization versus Singapore’s managed exchange-rate framework, yet the overall profile suggests consolidation rather than a directional breakout.

 The USD/SGD outlook for 2028 is notably narrow, anchored almost entirely at 1.26.
 Westpac’s March and June projections hold steady at this level, with DBS echoing the same figure by December.
-Such stability implies expectations of macro equilibrium, where relative growth, inflation, and policy settings between the US and Singapore offset each other, limiting currency volatility.
+Such stability implies expectations of macro equilibrium, in which relative growth, inflation, and policy settings between the US and Singapore offset one another, limiting currency volatility.

 For 2029, the USD to SGD forecast edges slightly lower to 1.25, according to DBS’s year-end projection.
-The marginal appreciation of the SGD implied here is consistent with long-term assumptions of disciplined monetary management in Singapore and a structurally contained US dollar, rather than any abrupt shift in fundamentals.
+The implied marginal appreciation of the SGD here is consistent with long-term assumptions of disciplined monetary management in Singapore and a structurally contained US dollar, rather than an abrupt shift in fundamentals.

 The long-term USD to SGD forecast for 2030 remains unchanged at 1.25, reinforcing the view of a steady-state exchange rate.
 At this horizon, forecasts typically abstract from cyclical noise and emphasize structural balance, suggesting that analysts see little justification for sustained USD strength or weakness against the SGD beyond incremental adjustments.